Bread and Puppet Theater: Mending the Sky/Bu Tian (1994)

-A collaboration between Bread and Puppet Theatre and the 425 Environmental Theatre in Taipei, Taiwan.
+A collaboration between Bread and Puppet Theater and the 425 Environmental Theatre in Taipei, Taiwan.
 The play focused on current pollution issues in Taiwan through references to traditional Chinese mythology.
 In particular, the show depicted the goddess Nüwa and called attention to the pollution of the Tamsui River in its first performances.
 Later performances focused on different geographical features affected by pollution depending on where the show took place.
 For example, the work focused on the Love River when it was shown in Kaohsiung, Taiwan.
 Overall, the effectiveness of this collaboration was called into question because many of the members of the 425 Environmental Theatre engaged in environmentally harmful practices (such as smoking) and a part of the show involved burning a puppet which created a considerable amount of black smoke.
 Still, the work received praise from critics for its relevant social messages.

 Bread Baker's Cantata (1999)

 Performed alongside the revival of Joan of Arc.
 It was a slow paced play that depicted an old woman's last day on Earth using singers and actors.